gregrickaby/twenty-twenty-child-theme/README.md

 composer install
 ```

+### Activate

+Finally, you'll need to activate the child theme:

-Make sure you have the Twenty Twenty theme installed, and then activate the Twenty Twenty Child.
+1. Make sure you have the Twenty Twenty theme installed
+2. Activate the Twenty Twenty Child theme

 ## Development